 - I. Unusual Events.
 NHA shall timely notify the Board and the Administrator (as defined below) of any anticipated or known material: (i) health or safety issues, including all mandatory reporting required by applicable law; (ii) labor, employee or funding issues; or (iii) other issues that may reasonably and adversely impact the School's ability to comply with the Charter, applicable law or this Agreement. - J. School Records.
 The financial and education records pertaining to the School (collectively, the "School Records"), are property of the School.
 Except as may be prohibited or limited by the Charter or applicable law, the School Records shall be available to the Board and the Authorizer for their review, and are subject to inspection and copying to the same extent that records of public schools are subject to inspection and copying pursuant to applicable law.
 All School Records shall be physically or electronically available at the School's physical facility upon request made by the Board or the Authorizer.
+NHA shall provide the Board on a timely basis all information that is required to be disclosed under section 22f of the State School Aid Act of 1979, MCL 388.1622f.

 On an annual basis, NHA agrees to provide the Board the same information that a school district is required to disclose under section 18(2) of the State School Aid Act of 1979, MCL 388.1618, for the most recent school fiscal year for which the information is available.
 Within thirty (30) days of receipt of this information, the Board shall make the information available on the School's website homepage, in a form and manner prescribed by the Michigan Department of Education.
-The defined terms in section 503c of the Code, MCL 380.503c, shall have the same meaning in this Agreement.
+The defined terms in section 503c of the Code, MCL 380.503c shall have the same meaning in this Agreement.